kevinolega/callcentertrainingtips/_posts/2019-08-07-interview-notes.md

 And I'm sharing this with you now.

-I lerned this technique from sales.
+I learned this technique from sales.

 I pick up what I learn and eventually eventually apply the useful techniques to everything.